Protect Our Residents

 Over the last decade, the City Council majority has taken millions of dollars in campaign support from giant land developers, funneled through “dark money” political committees.
 And what have those contributions bought?
 A City Council that rubber-stamps developer proposals to build thousands upon thousands of new houses and apartments.

-Growth and development are completely out of control, and the effects are evident throughout our City: horrendous traffic, failing intersections, overcrowded classrooms, and overburdened infrastructure throughout our City.
+Growth and development have been completely out of control, and the effects are evident throughout our City: horrendous traffic, failing intersections, overcrowded classrooms, and overburdened infrastructure throughout our City.

 Honor Our Voters & Veterans